Gastrointestinal Endoscopy

 • Free

 Gastrointestinal (GI) disorders affect millions of people making their method of diagnosis and treatment a constantly evolving field.
 Whether functional or motility, these disorders are costly and can often be misdiagnosed.
-At Zeus, we understand the needs and demands of clinicians who frequently require specialized devices to treat these sometimes stigmatizing disorders.
-Our expertise in polymer extrusion has made us the global leader for medical device components that these specialists can count on.
+At Zeus, we understand the needs and demands of clinicians who frequently require specialized devices to treat these disorders.
+Our expertise in polymer manufacturing has made us the global leader for medical device components that these specialists can count on.

 • APPLICATIONS

 Introducer Sheaths – These devices provide the means for getting your intervention where it is needed.
 Our sheath construction components provide lubricity and flexibility while maintaining small diameter tubing sizes.
+Also offered with value-added services such as radiopaque additives, drawdowns, and tapering.

 • PRODUCTS